Debugging the Smart Home

 5838d10631c98ed2.png

-To debug your smart home Action for the failure, you will need to identify the root cause of the error by first analyzing the error message.
+To debug your Cloud-to-cloud integration for the failure, you will need to identify the root cause of the error by first analyzing the error message.

 Analyze error message